psychemedia/finn-resources/src/salmon-of-knowledge.md

 We get wise by asking questions, and even if these are not answered we get wise, for a well-packed question carries its answer on its back as a snail carries its shell.
 Fionn asked every question he could think of, and his master, who was a poet, and so an honourable man, answered them all, not to the limit of his patience, for it was limitless, but to the limit of his ability.

-**Why do you live on the bank of a river?" was one of these questions.
+"Why do you live on the bank of a river?" was one of these questions.

-"Because a poem is a revelation, and it is by the brink of nmning water that poetry is revealed to the mind."
+"Because a poem is a revelation, and it is by the brink of running water that poetry is revealed to the mind."

 "How long have you been here?" was the next query.